GOA36507/MIKG/README.md

 # MIKG
-This repository includes the dataset and key code used in our paper.
+This repository provides the dataset and core implementation associated with our paper *"Maximizing Mutual Information Across Knowledge Graphs for Robust Entity Alignment"*.

-The data preprocessing scripts and auxiliary code will be released after further refinement.
+The data preprocessing scripts and supplementary materials will be made publicly available after the paper is accepted for publication.